Our Veterinarians and Staff for Cedar Falls, Waterloo & Waverly

 I enjoy many aspects of veterinary medicine but have a particular interest in soft tissue surgery, orthopedic surgery and dermatology.

-In my spare time I enjoy spending time with my wife Jessie, my son Asher and our furry daughter, an American Staffordshire named Angie.
+In my spare time I enjoy spending time with my family which includes our furry daughter Angie, an American Staffordshire.
 I also enjoy fishing, camping, hiking, and playing ice hockey.

 Debra Simonsen, DVM

 I joined Cedar Valley Veterinary Center in 2014 after spending several years practicing in Minnesota, Iowa and Illinois.
 I received my BA from Augustana College in Sioux Falls, SD before obtaining my DVM degree from Iowa State College of Veterinary Medicine in 1992.

 Our family relocated to Cedar Falls in 2009.
 For the first years in Cedar Valley, I took the opportunity to do relief work in the area.
 This allowed me to continue to practice but have flexibility to schedule around my 3 daughters’ events and activities.
 The location and part time status made CVVC a wonderful fit for me and my family.

 I enjoy all aspects of canine and feline veterinary medicine, but especially medical cases.
 I also like to focus on making visits less stressful for our feline and canine patients.

 Amber Jacobsen, DVM